-Balance Readability - What is the Readability of My Balance?
+Balance Readability - What is the Readability of My Weighing Balance?

-Identifying your balance readability could seem like a tricky task, but that’s why our team have put together this handy guide to help you determine the readability of your balance, and discusses the difference between the readability and verified scale intervals.
+Identifying the readability of a weighing balance can seem like a tricky task, but that’s why our team have put together this handy guide to help you determine the readability of your weighing balance, and discuss the difference between the readability and verified scale intervals.

 d= Readability (smallest increment of measurement displayed)